Take a future leading IT specialist under your wing!

 What happens after the programme ends?

-At the end of the programme, the student has defended their master’s thesis and graduated from the university.
+At the end of the programme, the student has defended their Master’s thesis and graduated from the university.
 If desired, the organisation may continue working with the student, but there is no obligation to do so.

 On the one hand, we want to do our part in helping the students get practical experience in data science, but on the other hand, this is clearly a profitable project for ourselves.
 Our own data science projects tend to be very strongly practically oriented, but in this program we can undertake things that maybe involve a certain scientific component.